 MICHELLE: I thought it was a good sign when I snickered on, like, page three.
 That “It was possible.” line is just so well-timed.

-MELINDA: Heh, yes, it really is.
+MJ: Heh, yes, it really is.
 I suppose this is what you get when an author is just plain funny herself, rather than trying to make jokes.
 She can’t help but endow her protagonist with the same natural comic timing she has.
 And the same self-deprectating humor, too.

 We get to see that directly aimed at Yoo, even, from time to time, during occasional breaks in the fourth wall.
 One of my favorite instances of this is in volume two, before Ewon is sexually or romantically involved with Mookyul, and he’s gossiping about Mookyul’s relationship to Chairman Lee with Sangchul.
 “Hajin Yoo says she’s gonna elaborate on the relationship between Mookyul and the big boss in a doujinshi,” says Sangchul.
 Ewon responds, “How can you trust what that lazy-ass says?” at which point he is punched in the eye by the text bubble.